0xbeedao/agent-arena/docs/lab-notes.md

 Next steps:

+- [X] Review log inits - regularize on "controller", etc, instead of module="foo", allowing for default setting of levels for these.
 - [ ] Convert to Datetimes, using orjson
 - [ ] Make scheduler completely independant
   - [ ] scheduler.db